-The curriculum at Sandford Primary School is designed to provide a broad and balanced education that meets the needs of all pupils and gives them the skills, knowledge and understanding to prepare them for their future lives.
+The curriculum at Sandford Primary School is designed to provide a broad and balanced education that meets the needs of OUR pupils and gives them the skills, knowledge and understanding to prepare them for their lives in the 21st century.
 We strive to provide an equitable experience for all our students, regardless of need, and inclusion is at the very heart of everything we aim for.

 The curriculum ensures that academic progress, creativity and problem solving, resilience, responsibility, determination and kindness, as well as physical development, emotional well-being and mental health are key elements that support the development of the whole child and promote a positive attitude to learning and life.

 The curriculum celebrates diversity and utilises the skills, knowledge and cultural wealth of our supportive community while nurturing the pupils’ spiritual, moral, social and cultural development.

 At Sandford Primary School, we offer a curriculum which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage and work through learning sequences which build on their previous learning.
 The curriculum incorporates the statutory requirements of the National Curriculum 2014, the Agreed RE Syllabus, 'Awareness, Mystery and Value', and other experiences and opportunities which best meet the learning and developmental needs of the individual pupils; the aim of our curriculum is for pupils to have the requisite skills, confidence and self-esteem to be successful, independent and motivated learners in readiness for their next stage of education.